AhmedKamal/awesome-Islam/README.md

 - [Django-Quran](https://github.com/idris/django-quran) : Quranic models and helpers for use in Django projects http://www.openislam.org/
 - [Hijra](https://github.com/ojuba-org/hijra) : Hijri Islamic Calendar utils in python

+#### Objective-C
+- [BAPrayerTimes](https://github.com/batoulapps/BAPrayerTimes) : BAPrayerTimes is an Objective-C library for calculating Islamic prayer times.
+It provides a convenient Objective-C interface to the ITL prayer times library, making it easy to correctly calculate prayer times on iOS and OS X.
 ### Mobile Apps
 #### Android